-Please be aware that both DOI and State Department policy require that DOI employees use an official passport when undertaking international travel to conduct official DOI business.
-An official passport signifies that the bearer is traveling abroad on official government business.
+Official Passport Requirement: Please be aware that both DOI and State Department policy require that DOI employees use an official passport when undertaking international travel because it signifies that the bearer is traveling abroad on official government business.
 In an emergency or crisis situation, a government employee carrying an official passport will receive quicker access and priority treatment from both the U.S. embassy and the foreign government.

 If you are a new employee or have transferred from another agency and need our office to retrieve your official passport, please fill out our online DOI Request for Official Passport: New or Renewal.
 Once you have completed the form you will be notified with the next set of instructions. *You do not have to have firm travel dates to fill out the online Request form.

 Passport and Visa Application Information: To obtain a passport (new/renewal), please complete the online DOI Request for Official Passport: New or Renewal form as soon as you know you will need to travel (to all countries, including Canada and Mexico).
 Alternatively, you may make an appointment for an in-person or phone consultation using the below icons.
 Please note that it will take at least 8-12 weeks to obtain an official passport from the Department of State, and up to three or more weeks to obtain each visa from foreign governments.